 I was looking at the sky from a window of the enclosed back porch, before opening the door to look for trash cans, when I saw the hawk.
 In its own way it’s more beautiful than the red-tailed.
 I don’t know why I say that; maybe because you don’t see them as often.
 Beauty is like that.
 The sharp-shinned is smaller, but there’s a purpose about it that gets your attention.
 The tail is narrow and straight and squared off, like the stripe on a pant-leg of a military guard.
 Like a guard at the Tomb of the Unknown Soldier, the serenity and purpose of this bird is like that.

-My sister’s husband and I wanted to dispose of some things from upstairs, from the front bedroom, from where they had taken my brother’s body the day before, from where he had shot himself.
+My sister’s husband and I wanted to dispose of some things from upstairs, from the bedroom, from where they had taken my brother’s body the day before, from where he had shot himself.
 We had the house keys from the police.
 His effects—they call them effects—they had given to my sister and her husband, who had gotten to the station first.
 My brother-in-law, who was in law enforcement himself, was checking on the paperwork when I got there.
-My sister was already back in the car, reading the note.
+My sister was already back in the car, looking at a photocopy of the note my brother had left.

 We drove to the house.
 My brother-in-law unlocked the front door and I followed him in.
 He was calm but alert.
 He is always calm, and always alert.
 He is one of those quiet gifts to the world, the kind who makes religious people look in the mirror and irreligious people look in the soul.
 I followed him upstairs, but we didn’t know which room was my brother’s bedroom, so my brother-in-law went one way, and I went the other.